rohit-m14/DocuStruct/README.md

 The app dynamically builds a Pydantic model from user-provided fields and then calls the GenAI `generate_content` endpoint with a JSON response schema so the returned content is machine-parsable.

-The repository includes a diagram `Approach2.png` that illustrates the conceptual pipeline (preprocessing → augmentation → embedding/indexing → ranking).
 For this Streamlit app, the key steps are: upload → schema configuration → call GenAI → show results → export.

 ---